Massachusetts law about utility service

 Includes links to the following pages:

-Understanding your utility bill, Mass.
+Understanding your gas bill, Mass.
 Department of Public Utilities, Consumer Division.

-"Here is some helpful information on how to read and understand your electric or gas bill.
-You can also find information on your billing options and calculating your costs."
+Helpful information for residential and small business customers on how to read and understand their gas bill.
+You can also find information on your billing options and calculating your costs.

 Massachusetts laws

 MGL c.
-25, § 4A Hearings on rate changes
+25, § 4A Hearings on change of rates or reduction in or discontinuance of service

 MGL c.
 25, § 19 Funding for energy efficiency programs; mandatory charge per kilowatt-hour; other funding; gas energy efficiency programs; allocation of funds